The Speed Limit on the Drew University Campus is 15mph

 Senior/Junior (S/J): Issued to resident seniors and juniors.

-Grad/Theo (G/T): Issued to resident graduate and theological students.
+Grad/Theo (G/T): Issued to all resident graduate and theological students.

 Special Permit (S/P): Issued to students or persons eligible for special parking privileges.
-These include the following: students enrolled in the CUE programs, the teacher certificate program (not just coursework) at St. Elizabeth and summer school students who have not purchased an annual permit.
+These include the following: the teacher certificate program (not just coursework) at St. Elizabeth and summer school students who have not purchased an annual permit.

 Weekend Temporary Permits: All students, including freshmen and sophomores, may obtain weekend temporary permits from 5:00pm Friday until 5:00pm Sunday, for themselves or for their guests.
 Vehicles must be off campus by 5:00pm on Sunday.
 Register the vehicle and pay at the gatehouse or at Public Safety.
 The cost is $3 per night.
 This parking pass will only allow parking privileges in the area designated on the permit.
 To obtain a weekend permit, the student must present his/her vehicle, driver’s license, and registration/insurance cards.

 Guest Permits: Guests who have vehicles on campus are required to obtain a temporary parking permit.
 The permits can be obtained through the Department of Public Safety or at the gatehouse.
 The University host is responsible for any traffic citation issued to the guest’s vehicle.
 Guest permits will be limited to 24 hours, except for weekends, and cost $3 per night.
 A University host may not obtain a guest permit prior to the arrival of their guest, as the guest’s car must be present.
 To obtain a guest permit, the guest must present his/her vehicle, driver’s license, and registration/insurance cards and the university host must be present.